Audio interactivity

 AudioReaction06 AudioReaction06

 You can also add a Smooth modifier on your link to have a less chaotic movement.
-This command will create an new Link Icon Link in your Link bank (see the topic on ), of type Audio Spectrum.

 Going further - Display an audio curve directly in your Compo Icon Compo